The Rolling Stones: 2002–2011: 40th anniversary

-2012–2016: 50th anniversary, documentary and Blue & Lonesome
+2012–2020: 50th anniversary

 In July 2013, the Stones played Hyde Park for the first time since 1969, with Mick Taylor performing with the band for the first time since 1974.

 The Rolling Stones celebrated their 50th anniversary in the summer of 2012 by releasing the book The Rolling Stones: 50.
-A new take on the band's lip-and-tongue logo, designed by Shepard Fairey, was also revealed and used during the celebrations.
+A new take on the band's tongue and lips logo, designed by Shepard Fairey, was also revealed and used during the celebrations.
 Jagger's brother Chris performed a gig at The Rolling Stones Museum in Slovenia, in conjunction with the celebrations.
 The documentary Crossfire Hurricane, directed by Brett Morgen, was released in October 2012.
 He conducted approximately fifty hours of interviews for the film, including extensive interviews with Wyman and Taylor.
 This was the first official career-spanning documentary since 25x5: The Continuing Adventures of the Rolling Stones, filmed for their 25th anniversary in 1989.
 A new compilation album, GRRR!, was released on 12 November.
 Available in four different formats, it included two new tracks, "Doom and Gloom" and "One More Shot", recorded at Studio Guillaume Tell in Paris, France, in the last few weeks of August 2012.
 The album went on to sell over two million copies worldwide.
 The music video for "Doom and Gloom", featuring Noomi Rapace, was released on 20 November.

 In November 2012, the Stones began their 50 & Counting... tour at London's O_{2} Arena, where they were joined by Jeff Beck.
 At their second show, in London, Eric Clapton and Florence Welch joined the group onstage.
 The third anniversary concert took place on 8 December at the Barclays Center, Brooklyn, New York.
 The last two dates were at the Prudential Center in Newark, New Jersey, on 13 and 15 December.
 Bruce Springsteen and blues-rock band the Black Keys joined the band on the final night.
 The stage on this tour was designed so that the lips could "inflate and deflate during different parts of the show."
 The band also played two songs at 12-12-12: The Concert for Sandy Relief.

 The Stones played nineteen shows in the US in spring 2013 with various guest stars, including Katy Perry and Taylor Swift, before returning to the UK.
 In June, the band performed at the 2013 Glastonbury Festival.
 They returned to Hyde Park in July (Note: The 2013 show tickets were not free like they were for the 1969 concert the band performed in Hyde Park.) and performed the same set list as their 1969 concert at the venue.
 Hyde Park Live, a live album recorded at the two Hyde Park gigs on 6 and 13 July, was released exclusively as a digital download through iTunes later that month.
 An award-winning live DVD, Sweet Summer Sun: Live in Hyde Park, was released on 11 November.